Deer Antler Velvet Studies

 Osteoarthritis is the most prevalent form of arthritis.
 It occurs from years of wear and tear on overused supportive joints.
 This wear and tear happen naturally with age, but it can also occur due to joint injuries or from being obese.
 Obesity causes osteoarthritis to set in earlier than usual because of all of the stress and damage that the extra weight puts on your joints.
 Your weight-bearing joints such as the knees, hips, spine, and feet/ankles are the first places to become affected by osteoarthritis.
 The difference between osteoarthritis and other forms of arthritis is that osteoarthritis does not cause you to become fatigued or feel physically ill.
 Its only symptom is pain and discomfort in your joints.

-To understand how deer antler velvet can help relieve the symptoms of osteoarthritis, you must first understand what happens to your body once you develop osteoarthritis.
 This joint disorder causes you to lose the shock absorbing cartilage between the ends of your bones.
 Cartilage is a strong fibrous tissue which coats the rounded ends of your bones that are connected at your joints.
 The cartilage which forms at your joints is called articular cartilage because this cartilage forms at places where your bones articulate (meet) to form a joint which allows smooth movement and provides shock absorption as you move.
 Obesity worsens the erosion of your joint cartilage due to the fact that the extra weight applies extra pressure onto your cartilage.

 The cartilage is continually squeezed between your bones with that added weight every time you stand up, walk, run, or do any physical activity involving your weight-bearing joints.
 Eventually, the cartilage becomes damaged and erodes leaving no cushioning for your joints.
 This is when your osteoarthritis pain begins.
 The bones will rub together instead of being cushioned by cartilage.
 This will cause a grating or scraping sound when you move as the bones rub together.
 The constant scraping of your joint bones will then cause painful bone spurs or bumps to form on the ends of your bones.

 The articular cartilage itself is surrounded by a layer of synovial fluid.
 Beneath this layer of synovial fluid is a cartilage matrix which is a compound of proteoglycans, elastic fibers, and collagen fibers.
 Deer antler velvet helps promote articular cartilage regeneration by providing your articular cartilage with healthy doses of proteoglycans in the form of chondroitin sulfate.
 Collagen is another compound present in deer antler velvet which helps to assist in cartilage regeneration by replacing lost or damaged collagen fibers.
-The insulin-like growth factor-1 present in deer antler has also been shown to help reduce the number of severe cartilage lesions in animal knee joints.
+The growth factor-1 present in deer antler has also been shown to help reduce the number of severe cartilage lesions in animal knee joints.